moveworks/developer-docs/use-case-guides/workday-request-time-off/README.md

 **Business Value**:

-1. Employees need to file time off requests promptly for accurate record keeping
-2. However, it is painful for employees to signing into your single-sign on provider, signing into workday, navigating to your employee schedule calendar, and selecting the appropriate time off plans and dates
-3. If managers don’t have accurate record of when employees are off, they can’t manage
-4. If payroll team does not have accurate records, they will not pay employees properly for time off.
-5. This plugin provides a convenient way for your employees to submit time off requests.
+Employees often need to take unplanned or planned time off, making it imperative to file time off requests efficiently.
+However traditional processes can discourage timely requests and affect time record accuracy, it is cumbersome for employees to sign into your single-sign on provider, sign into workday, navigating to your employee schedule calendar, and selecting the appropriate time off plans and dates.
+Without an accurate record of when employees plan to be off, managers can also be left in the dark, making it nearly impossible to manage team resources effectively.
+This can lead to understaffing or scheduling conflicts that impact both productivity and morale.
+Inaccurate records of employee time off directly influence payroll accuracy.
+If the payroll team doesn't have precise information, employees may receive incorrect payments for their time off—resulting in dissatisfaction and potential legal complications.
+By providing a direct and intuitive way for employees to submit time off requests through their Moveworks bot, businesses remove significant barriers to submitting these requests.
+This user-friendly interaction not only enhances the employee experience but also encourages adherence to formal request procedures.
+Employees can quickly navigate through the time-off request process without the need to log into multiple systems or navigate complex menus, making it more likely they will follow company policy and timelines for requests.

 **Level of Access Requested**: